blackbelt797/blackbelt797/README.md

 ### Hi there 👋, Gregg Cline

 I'm from California.
-I have a a great passion for technology.
-I'm changing careers from being a Land Surveyor/Photogrammitrist to Front End Developer.
-I love all languages but primarily focusing on HTML, CSS, and JavaScript.
+I have a a great passion for all technology.
+I'm constantly tinkering with a variety of things.
+I'm currently a Land Surveyor/Photogrammitrist and a freelance Front End Developer.
+Right now my primary focusing is on Font End.

+HTML, CSS, JavaScript and Vue.js are the Languages/ Frame Works I am currently most familiar with.

+#Goals: Develope my Front End Skills then Back End skills to become well rounded.

-##Skills: JS / HTML / CSS
+##Skills: JS / HTML / CSS / Vuejs

-## Framworks: Vue.js

-##Goals:
-- 🔭 I’m currently working on Becoming a Full Time Developer
-- 🌱 Becomming a master with JavaScript